How to Interview When You Already Have a Job

 If you’re moving internationally, you must layer visa timelines, family logistics, and relocation costs into your decision.
 Treat visa processing as a parallel project with its own milestones.
 Employers that sponsor visas often have dedicated HR processes—ask early in the process about timelines and allowances.

 If relocation is important, assess cultural fit and the company’s track record with expat transitions.
-Seek clarity on relocation support, home leave policy, and local integration assistance.
-If you need help mapping the practical aspects of moving abroad alongside your career move, a focused plan balances career milestones with logistical realities.
+Seek clarity on relocation support, home-leave policy, and local integration assistance.

-Be cautious with who you trust.
-Even friendly colleagues can inadvertently leak your search.
+Fix: Be cautious with who you trust.
 Keep conversations professional, and avoid venting about your employer publicly.

-Do all application work on personal devices and off hours.
-Using company equipment or time creates ethical and reputational risk.
+Fix: Do all application work on personal devices and off hours.

-If you accept a counteroffer without clear milestones, you may be back in the same position quickly.
-If you accept, negotiate a concrete plan and a review period.
+Fix: If you accept a counteroffer without clear milestones, you may be back in the same position quickly—set a documented plan.

 A Practical 7-Step Interview Preparation Roadmap